jploch/FieldtypePageGrid/README.md

 Use and customise our [ready-made blocks](https://processwire.com/modules/page-grid-blocks/), or create your own block templates using ProcessWire's native templates (and fields).

 Don't want to give your client all that power?
-Features can be enabled per permission (dragging, resizing, editing, adding items/pages, parent/child relations, style panel, etc.) so you have complete control of how much freedom you want to give to the editor of your website.
+Use ProcessWire’s powerful permission system to control what your clients can edit.
+You can then also grant access individually to the style panel, resize or drag functionality using ProcessWire's build in permission system.

 <img src="https://pg.uber.space/github-assets/pagegrid-screen.png" />